Work to Work UAE industrial safety + applied AI Open air cargo page

 One-zone pilot brief

-Define one staging cluster or buildup lane, one owner, and one success measure so the first project stays commercially credible and operationally realistic.
+Define one staging cluster or buildup lane, one owner, one clear measure of success so the first project stays commercially solid and operationally realistic.

 Review inputs and outputs